Table of Contents

 HR business partners may find themselves doing non-strategic work if there is a mismatch between their skill set and the strategic demands of their role.
 They may default to more familiar operational tasks without adequate training or experience in strategic HR practices.

-Solution: Carefully assess, identify, and grow HRBP’s.
-Create a career ladder in HR that develops current and future HRBPs’ skills in organization development (OD), performance consulting, Six Sigma/Lean, financial management, business operational expertise, HR analytics, reporting/storytelling, etc. Consider hiring those with operational expertise outside of HR by using assessment strategies to identify potential HRBPs from the business – e.g., engineering, technology, sales, marketing, etc. for those with overlapping skills and interpersonal capabilities to perform the job.
+Solution: Carefully assess, identify, and grow HRBPs.
+Create a career ladder in HR that develops current and future HRBPs’ skills in organization development (OD), performance consulting, Six Sigma/Lean, financial management, business operational expertise, HR analytics, reporting/storytelling, and so on.
+Consider hiring operational experts outside HR by using assessment strategies to identify potential HRBPs from business, engineering, technology, sales, marketing, and other areas. for those with overlapping skills and interpersonal capabilities to perform the job.

 5. Lack of support from leadership